 a building 105 x 45 feet, of stucco construction, one story, except at the center, where an upper story will be built containing five rooms for the use of the superintendent and his family.
-The structure will contain dormitories for men and women, kitchen, dining room and living room, and will house 35 inmates. | xxxviii
+The structure will contain dormitories for men and women, kitchen, dining room and living room, and will house 35 inmates.

 A 1926 insurance policy for the property described the building as a "two story brick and tile roof composition dwelling house building."
-Issued in 1928, an additional policy covered the barn building known as the "Private County Barn," which was the wood gambrel roof building that was demolished in 1963.
-C
+Per a 1928 policy, a wood gambrel roof building known as the "Private County Barn," was also built on the site (demolished in 1963).

-The Clark County Board of Commissioners called for contractor bids for building construction in January 1926. ^{xci} The project budget was \$25,000, although at the hearing, several commissioners still protested against the project, due to the possibilities of other uses at the site.
+The Clark County Board of Commissioners called for contractor bids for the construction in January 1926.
+The project budget was \$25,000, although at the hearing, several commissioners still protested against the project, due to the possibilities of other uses at the site.
 Anderson Construction, a Portland construction company, was awarded the contract with a bid of \$21,481 and began construction in March 1926.
-Construction moved quickly.
-By March 11, the excavation had been completed, and forms for the concrete were in place.
+March 1926.
+Where in place.
+We may be march 11, the excavation had been completed, and forms for the concrete were in place.
 The company completed the project in June 1926 and the building was scheduled to be occupied by June 21.
-The 4-bay garage was part of this construction.
+A 4-bay garage was also part of this construction.
 The county appointed Mr. and Mrs. W. L. Vest as Superintendent and Matron of the "County Farm" in January 1925 while the residents were still at their temporary location.
-The residents transferred back to the Poor Farm property.
-The facility on Fourth Plain Boulevard was replaced in 1933 with the Clark County Hospital.
+Once completed the residents transferred back to the Poor Farm property and the facility on Fourth Plain Boulevard was replaced with the Clark County Hospital (1933).